alyssagsmi/Sample-QA-Test-Hometap/readme.md

 **Notes:**

--Increase wait times during development and debugging as needed.
+- Increase wait times during development and debugging as needed.

--Ensure the correct locators for the email and password fields.
+- Ensure the correct locators for the email and password fields.

--Suppress pop-ups in the Edge browser with appropriate options.
+- Suppress pop-ups in the Edge browser with appropriate options.